Driver and Vehicle Licensing Agency: Date of Birth shown on licence

+The reason given by the government for requiring the date of birth was so that drivers with the same name could be identified individually based using both name and date of birth.
+When the government proposed the Driver and Vehicle Licencing Bill in parliament, Neil Carmichael MP Parlimentary Secretary for the government said: “"Members have been concerned about the age being shown on the driving licence.
+This is a matter of the correct figuring for the computer.
+The age given on the licence will be coded and will not be understandable by the public." — Hansard, House of Commons, 22 November 1968”.
+Implying that the date of birth would be encoded.

+However when the first driving licences were issued it became clear that it was simple to extract the date of birth from the unique driving licence number.
+The 16 character identifier introduced then and still used today always has the date of birth shown in characters 10^{th} to 16^{th}.
+The format was YDDMMY, e.g. a date of birth of 17^{th} October 1968 would show as 617108.
+There is an additional wrinkle in that females have ‘50’ added to the month.
+So a female with the same date of birth would show as 617608.

+Although there was much comment in the news media and both houses of parliament, the government refused to change the approach.

+In 1977 the government changed the regulations so that date of birth was simply stated in clear plane text in its own field.
+So between 1973 and 1977 the government was able to overcome public concern to the introduction of a date of birth field to the driving licence through a process of subterfuge and stubbornness.

 Missing documents

 In 2006, 120,000 to 130,000 vehicle registration certificates went missing.
 A BBC investigation in 2010 found that vehicles worth £13 million had been stolen using the documents in the 18 months preceding the investigation.
 Around ten cars are found each week to have forged log books and police said it would be decades before they were all recovered.

 DVLA letter bombs

 On 7 February 2007, a letter bomb was sent to the DVLA in Swansea and injured four people.
 It is suspected that this is part of a group of letter bombs sent to other organisations that deal with the administration of motoring charges and offences, such as Capita in central London, which was targeted a few days earlier.
 Miles Cooper, aged 27, a school caretaker, was arrested on 19 February 2007, and charged on 22 February.
 The DVLA have since installed X-ray machines in all post opening areas to reduce the effectiveness of any further attacks.